lukevukovich/MTG-Card-Search/README.md

 # Features
 - Seach Scryfall API by card name
 - Display results as card images
+- Select card with modal pop-up

 # To Do
-- Display number of results
+- Display selected card info to modal
 - Search by different categories
-- Select card and view information